10 Different Types of Fish With Legs

 Due to the fact that both batfish and frogfish have expanded dorsal fins that serve as limbs, they are very similar.
 These two species are both livings, breathing anglerfish.
 Due to their fins, batfish may move more freely on the ocean floor.
 Despite sharing many characteristics with frogfish, batfish are very different from them.
 About 60 different varieties of batfish exist.

 They lack the physical prerequisites for swimming.
-However, they manoeuvre around the bottom using their fins.
+However, they maneuver around the bottom using their fins.
 Researchers have noted that they are recognized to have off of the oddest appearances of any animal discovered in the ocean, with their flathead, slim physique, and walking actions.

 Batfish